 Inform your doctor and pharmacist if you are taking any of these medicines:

 - probenecid (medicine for gout or high uric acid level in the blood)

 This list does not include all medicines that may interact with Cefaclor.

 The extended-release or modified-release type of tablet should not be taken with aluminium or magnesium-containing antacids as antacids could reduce the absorption of this medicine.
 If you must take antacids, take it between meals at least 1 hour after you have taken Cefaclor.

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal medicines such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

 Store in a cool, dry place away from the reach of children.

 Refrigerate the oral suspension (between 2-8°C) once you have mixed the powder with water.
-Do not freeze it otherwise it will become less effective.
-Throw away any unused portion after 14 days.
+Do not freeze it otherwise, it will become less effective.
+Throw away unused portion after 14 days.